A Kontsevich integral of order 1: Appendix: Key matrices in Vassiliev's spectral sequence

 \section{Appendix: Key matrices in Vassiliev's spectral sequence}

-We give here the left submatrices from Subsection~\ref{subsec:weight} which are the key to find the $16$T, $28$T and $\4$T relations.
-The right submatrices are too large to be displayed here but can be computed easily using the results from \cite{MortierSimplification}.
+We give here the left submatrices from Subsection~\ref{subsec:weight} which are the key to find the $16$T, $28$T and $\4$T relations in the Vassiliev settings.
+The right submatrices are too large to be displayed here but can be computed easily using a simplification of Vassiliev's incidence signs by the author in \cite[Theorem $4.1$]{MortierSimplification}.
 Here is the $9\!\times\!
 6$ matrix from Paragraph $\4$T relations.

-Its kernel is $1$-dimensional generated by the boundary of the diagram\raisebox{-0.1em}{ }, so it does not contribute in Vassiliev's cohomology.
+Its kernel is $1$-dimensional generated by the boundary of the diagram \raisebox{-0.1em}{ }, so it does not contribute to the homology.
 The kernel of its transpose, however, is generated by the following, which yield the $\4$T relations.